Posts

 Image

-At the very beginning of the Gita (2:14), Krishna says that the meeting of the indriyas (senses) with the external objects causes polarities of pleasure and pain.
-He tells Arjun to learn to tolerate them, as they are transient.
-In the contemporary world this is expressed as, 'This too shall pass'.
-If this is inculcated at experiential level, we can transcend these polarities to find them equally acceptable.
-There are five indriyas viz. vision, hearing, smell, taste and touch.
-Their corresponding physical parts are eyes, ears, nose, tongue and skin.
-The sensory parts are those parts of the brain which process the physical inputs of the respective organs.
-However, these sense instruments have a lot of limitations.
-For example, the eye - it can only process a particular frequency of light which we call visible light.
-Secondly, it cannot process more than 15 images per second and this is the basis for the creation of videos and movies giving us the pleasure of screen
+A t the very beginning of the Gita (2.14), Krishna says that the meeting of the indriyas (senses) with the sense-objects causes polarities of pleasure and pain.
+He tells Arjuna to learn to tolerate them, as they are transient.
+In the contemporary world this is expressed as, ‘This too shall pass’.
+If this is inculcated at an experiential level, we can transcend these polarities to find them equally acceptable.
+There are five indriyas (senses) viz. vision, hearing, smell, taste and touch.
+Sense perception happens through a combination of a physical part and a controller part.
+The physical parts of the senses are eyes, ears, nose, tongue and skin.
+The controller parts are those parts of the brain which process the sensory inputs of the respective physical parts.
+However, the physical parts of the senses have a lot of limitations.
+For example, the eyeball can process only a particular frequency of light which we call visible light.
+Secondly, it cannot process more than 1...

 21. Creativity Can Not be Destroyed